Not on View

 Shapiro had his first solo exhibition in 1970 at the Paula Cooper Gallery in New York.
-Museum exhibitions of his work include shows at the Museum of Contemporary Art in Chicago in 1976 and Whitechapel Gallery in London in 1980, and a mid-career retrospective at the Whitney Museum of American Art in 1982.
-In 1990 the Des Moines Art Center presented an exhibition surveying the development of figuration in his work, which would later travel to the Baltimore Museum of Art and the Center for the Fine Arts in Miami.
+Museum exhibitions of his work include shows at the Museum of Contemporary Art in Chicago in 1976 and the Whitechapel Gallery in London in 1980, as well as a mid-career retrospective at the Whitney Museum of American Art in 1982.
+In 1990 the Des Moines Art Center presented an exhibition surveying the development of figuration in his work, which later traveled to the Baltimore Museum of Art and the Center for the Fine Arts in Miami.
 In 1966 Shapiro received the Skowhegan Medal for Sculpture and in 1990 an Award of Merit Medal for sculpture from the American Academy of Arts and Letters.
 In 1991 Shapiro made a sculpture for the United States Holocaust Memorial Museum in Washington, D.C.
 Shapiro lives and works in New York.